wusai2333/trib/doc/lab2.md

 separate key-value stores, but note that key-value stores for different key strings can actually physically share a single store by appending the mapping key string as a prefix to the storage key.
-Just don't forget to escape the prefix suffix character in the hash string.
+If you do that, just don't forget to escape the prefix separating character in the key strings.

 ***